5 EU nations reach temporary deal on rescued migrants

 Many migrant traffickers are based in largely lawless Libya.
 While awaiting a chance to sail to European shores aboard smugglers’ unseaworthy dinghies and fishing boats, migrants are kept for months or years in detention centers where they risk being beaten, raped, mutilated or forced into practically slave labor, survivors and U.N. officials say.

+In Greece, the refugee camp at Moria on the Aegean Sea island of Lesbos began turning away new arrivals last week as the number of people at the site exceeded 12,000, four times its intended capacity.

 D’Emilio reported from Rome.
-Geir Moulson in Berlin, Jamey Keaten in Geneva, Paolo Santalucia in Valletta and Renata Brito aboard the Ocean Viking contributed.
+Geir Moulson in Berlin, Jamey Keaten in Geneva, Paolo Santalucia in Valletta, Aritz Parra in Madrid, Derek Gatopoulos in Athens, Greece, and Renata Brito aboard the Ocean Viking contributed.